-In the short run, offshore drilling is the most distressed segment of equity markets since the crash of oil price and the rise of U.S shale production.
-In the long run, however, demand is expected on the rise as large, untapped reserves and higher NPVs offer excellent visibility and investment safety to producers.
+In the short run, offshore drilling appears as the most distressed segment of equity markets since the crash of oil price and the rise of U.S shale production.
+In the long run, however, demand is expected on the rise for large, untapped reserves and higher NPVs offer excellent visibility and investment safety to producers.

 Following significant cost-cutting and upgrades in technology, the drillers that service them should return to profitability as soon as the price per barrel hits the $60 mark – causing producers to unfreeze capital expenditures, orders to ramp-up and day rates to improve.

 Against this backdrop, Diamond Offshore – majority-owned by the Tisch family – and Rowan Companies’ common stocks stand out as spectacular investment opportunities, and perfect vehicles for long-term investors to ride the recovery.

 Soundly capitalized, superbly managed, trading for a fraction of net asset value and six to eight times bottom-cycle cash earnings, both companies – shaken yet profitable – sport good backlogs and competitive fleets, in addition of satisfactory returns over the full cycle.

 Bankruptcy is out of the picture, as their debts are well-structured, their liquidity plentiful and their interest charges amply covered.

 A persistently low oil price or some misguided capital allocation – such as a the acquisition of a peer in distress with no turnaround in sight – constitute the two obvious risks.

 Nevertheless, the situation presents an asymmetric bet that perfectly warrants an investment within a diversified portfolio.

 (Was long DO and RDC at average prices of $11 and $12 a share; sold both at $20 following the takeover of Rowan by Ensco.)